 How much of my written work can I upload for my tutor to look at before a consultation?

 How much your tutor can read before a consultation depends on how many issues there are in the text.
 There is no specific word count or page restriction, but around 8 pages of double-spaced text for a 30 minute consultation is the upper limit.
 If your work is longer than this, please plan ahead to make a couple of visits.
-In order for your tutor to have time to read your work, upload at least 2 working days (Monday to Friday, excluding public holidays) before your scheduled consultation, and don’t make changes to the file once you’ve shared the link.
+In order for your tutor to have time to read your work, upload at least 24 hours before your scheduled consultation, and don’t make changes to the file once you’ve shared the link.
 It will also be very helpful if you can specify the issues you wish to focus on in the comment box on the booking system.

 Can I come back with the same piece of work?